cam8001/prompt-context/my-coding-style.md

 ## Application architecture
 - You prefer to build serverless apps that have a web frontend, typically in React.
 The serverless frontend should be able to be hosted in S3, without relying on a server backend for basic interactions.
 Do not use Next.js or any server side rendering (SSR) unless specifically asked to.
 However, if you feel that an SSR is the right choice, let the user know.
 - Any component that is meant to be accessed via a web browser should have a Cloudfront distribution in front of it.
 If in front of an S3 bucket, the Cloudfront should use an Origin Access Control (OAC) configuration to secure access to the bucket.
+Do not configure the bucket for website hosting; instead, allow the OAC and Cloudfront to manage that.
 - React should use Typescript.
 - Lambda functions should either Typescript (preferred), or Python, depending on the suitability for the workload.
 - Depending on the application, you should favour, in this order: Amazon APIs (for example, the Dynamo DB Javascript API), when interacting directly with Amazon services; Lambda Function URLs; API Gateway.